IKKNIGHT/KalmanFilter/README.md

 A simple Kalman filter library for 1d usage

 # Installation
+only works if u build on ur own ide

+copy kalman
 in the **build.gradle** file, make sure to include the mavenLocal() repository as a dependency repository: <br />
 <img width="114" alt="image" src="https://github.com/IKKNIGHT/KalmanFilter/assets/76535471/96705caf-c755-4920-917c-e604a4269b14">